Accessing a PET scan in Ontario 101

 What are the challenges?

-The challenges for patients accessing PET scans in Ontario have been significantly reduced in recent years.
-Currently, Ontario doctors can request a PET scan for their patients through an easy and efficient system.
+The challenges for patients accessing PET scans in Ontario have improved in recent years. .
+CCO has made progress in streamlining the system by which Ontario doctors can request a PET scan for their patients.

 PET scans are used more frequently in almost every other province in Canada.
 While Ontario has made significant investments in PET scanners, the province has one of the lowest usage rates per capita in Canada.